How to use resources: Finding books

 Search tips

-Here are some search tips to get you started:
+Here are some search tips to get you started when using the Library Search discovery layer:

 Tip 1: Narrow your search